umarhassan-mitodl/20.219-january-iap-2015/content/pages/student-projects/nathan-hernandezs-project.md

 {{< resource uuid="eca079a7-89cb-91ce-f2c3-d73770b56f42" >}}

-This video is courtesy of [WaywardLightning](https://www.youtube.com/channel/UC1vNk_LtxsFjmerk7_M7HJg) on YouTube and is provided under our Creative Commons license.
+This video is courtesy of {{% resource_link "7a50e8e4-9798-4ed1-b1c0-0959aec87831" "WaywardLightning" %}} on YouTube and is provided under our Creative Commons license.

 Lots lots lots lots to improve